International Clubmaket's Guild Member

 In this second series of lessons, the course agenda is customized to fit your specific needs.
 We’ll identify and focus heavily on the weakest areas of your game, with the goal of converting each into a strength.We’ll also expand your understanding of how golf is best played and develop your five playing skills.

-After six lessons, I’ll again give you a FREE 2-Hour Playing Lesson.
+After six lessons, I’ll again give you a FREE 2-Hour Playing Lesson ($150 VALUE).
 During this lesson we’ll evaluate the progress you madeand create an easy to follow game plandesigned to insure continued growth.

 My fittings are done outside so you’ll be able to see the actual flight of the golf ball.
 I also use,what I consider to be, the most accurate launch monitor in the business – Foresight GC Quad.

 I specialize in fitting KZG golf clubs – The #1 Custom ProLine.
 KZG golf clubs are sold in over 30 countries, and I’m recognized as being one of their “World’s Top 100 Clubfitters”.

 After the fit, I’ll give you a free copy of my popular book, “Rethinking Golf Clubs”.

 You can learn more about KZG through visiting their website, kzg.com.